karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 ---------------------------------------------------

 -------------------------------------------------------------------------------------------------
-Q. ConfigMaps: How to create & Inject configMap in k8s ?
+ConfigMaps:
 -------------------------------------------------------------------------------------------------
+How to create & Inject configMap in k8s ?
 A `ConfigMap` is an K8S object used to store **non-confidential** data in **key-value** pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
 A ConfigMap is not designed to hold large chunks of data.
 The data stored in a ConfigMap cannot exceed 1MiB.
 If you need to store larger chunks of data, you may want to consider mounting a `volume` or use a separate database or file service.

 Note: The spec of a static Pod cannot refer to a ConfigMap or any other API objects.
 The Pod and the ConfigMap must be in the same namespace.